RECORDING - MIXING

 Celine Dion: What an honour to record drums for a couple of songs on Celine's album "Encore Un Soir".

 Patricia Kaas: Jonathan Quarmby, who produced the new 2016 album, called me into RAK studio 3 to record all the strings and brass for this gem.

-Pete Tong: Back in August I got to record pretty much every percussion piece in the box, from shakers to tubular bells, with three of the world's best percussionists - John Blease, Joby Burgess and Oli Blake.
+Pete Tong: I got to record pretty much every percussion piece in the box on this, from shakers to tubular bells, with three of the world's best percussionists - John Blease, Joby Burgess and Oli Blake.
 All this for Pete Tong's Classic House album adaptation of their Albert Hall Prom show.

 PLAN B - Arrow Benjamin - Craze & Hoax - Johnny McDaid: I spent 8 very creative and intense days in RAK Studio 3 and 1 with this power writing team recording a new track for Plan B's album.
 Amazing vocals, piano, Mellotron, guitars, bass drums and B3.
 I even got to perform handclaps and acoustic guitar on this one :-)

 Gabrielle Aplin: Spent a great day at RAK studio 1 engineering for producer Jonathan Quarmby.
 We recorded drums, bass, vocals, piano and baritone guitar for a killer track on Gabrielle's album "Light Up The Dark".
-And most recently got to record her again, in surround, at the Youtube Space and later that year at RAK Studio 3.
+I got to record her again, in surround, at the Youtube Space and later that year at RAK Studio 3.